NaoNaoOnline/apischema/README.md

-##### Public
+##### Object.Public

-Public search queries reference publicly provided fields of the underlying resource objects.
+`Object.Public` search queries reference publicly provided fields of the underlying resource objects.
 The search query below returns a list of event objects associated to the specified label IDs, which were added to the event by the user upon resource creation.

 ```json
 {